Size / Year Built / Builder

 60.0 Ft / 2008 / CNB Bordeaux

 The Bordeaux 60 is the first model of the CNB semi-custom range, built by the renowned CNB boatyard with over twenty years expertise in the design and building of superyachts.
 Sunbird benefits from the Briand Yacht Design for the exterior and the interior by Couëdel Hugon Design (International Superyacht Awards in 2003 & 2007), the Bordeaux 60 combines modernity with original lines, a large number of storage spaces, performance under sail and Sunbird offers a stylish and relaxing charter.
 Philippe Briand, the Naval Architect for the Bordeaux 60 quotes: ”The aesthetic design reflects reality, we wanted to build a fast boat, one that would move quickly beyond the horizon and, above all, be a pleasure to sail.”
 The result is an elegant, refined, comfortable, fast and seaworthy boat, although being semi-custom each Bordeaux 60 is unique.
 The comfort, spaciousness and elegance of the salon and galley is the living centre of the Bordeaux 60, much to the delight of all who sail in her.
 Sunbird’s finish is of the highest quality and no compromise is made on the choice of the best materials.
-Luxurious cruising accommodations aboard Sunbird are for six guests in three well appointed double staterooms with ensuite bathrooms.
+Luxurious cruising accommodations aboard Sunbird are for six guests in two well appointed staterooms with ensuite bathrooms.
 You set the pace and itinerary aboard Sunbird; your professional, experienced and courteous crew will do the rest.

 Our team endeavors to provide up to date and accurate information regarding each yacht in our listing, however some yachts reserve the right to make last minute changes to their availability and rates.
 With this in mind, please note that premium rates may be attached to certain destinations and dates, such as Christmas and New Years in the Caribbean or July and August in the Mediterranean.
 Kindly contact us for a proposal that details the yacht’s final rate and availability.